spjtcoi/PRS2024/modules/Day3.docx.md

 ## Key Learning Outcomes
 After completing this practical, you should be able to:
-  1. Know how to adjust for ascertainment bias in case-control analysis
+  1. Know how to compute and test PRS inter-ancestry
-  2. Know how over-fitting aﬀects PRS results and how to handle it
+  2. Know the effect of the portability problem on PRS prective ability
-  3. Understand xxxxhsdlgbl b
+  3. Understand the effect of the PRS protability problem
-  4. understand distribution of PRS
-  5. understand diﬀerent file formats involved in gene-set analysis
-  6. understand diﬀerence between self-contained and competitive gene-set analyses

 ## Base and target datasets
 In this practical, we will compute a PRS for systolic blood pressure (SBP) and assess it performance across European and ancestry datasets to clearly illustrate the portability problem.
 The base dataset will be summary statistics from Europeans and target will be individual level genotyped data from Europeans (n = 500) and Africans (n = 650).
 Please be reminded that this is simulated data with no real-life biological meaning or implication.